MeldCE/skemer/README.md

 ## buildJsDocs

-Add data to an object based on a schema from the data given.
+Build a JSDoc for a variable using the given schema.

 **Parameters**